FunkinCrew/awesome-funkin-resources/README.md

 - [Aseprite](https://www.aseprite.org/) - Animated sprite editor and pixel art tool.
   - [Aseprite JSON to XML](https://github.com/MaybeMaru/Aseprite-JSON-to-XML) - Converter from Aseprite's JSON format to Sparrow XML that is compatible with Funkin'.
 (Note: Aseprite is getting support on engines such as Codename Engine, therefore you won't need this for those engines anymore)

+### Free Software for Animating

+- [OpenToonz](https://opentoonz.github.io/e/) - A free and open source 2D animation program that specializes in frame-by-frame animation.
+Supports vector graphics and layers.
+Available for Windows, macOS, and Linux.
+- [Synfig Studio](https://www.synfig.org/) - A free and open source 2D animation program with the aim of making professional-level animations with less of the hassle.
+It features vector tweening, layers and filters, and a bone system.
+Available for Windows, macOS, and Linux.
+- [Glaxnimate](https://glaxnimate.mattbas.org/) - A free and open source 2D animation program that aims to be fast and simple to use.
+Has layer support, vector tweening, and can export animations for web use.
+Available for Windows, macOS, and Linux.
+- [Wick Editor](https://www.wickeditor.com/) - A free and open source program intended to make games and 2D animations as simply as possible.
+Supports vector graphics.
+Available for Windows, macOS, and Linux, and it can run in a web browser.

 ### Spritesheet Generation

 - [FNF Spritesheet and XML Maker](https://github.com/UncertainProd/FnF-Spritesheet-and-XML-Maker) - Combines individual frames together into spritesheets for FNF, and helps you manage animations.